matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 }
 ```

-In order to deploy the factory, you should run compile the contracts and run the script:
+In order to deploy the factory, you should compile the contracts and run the script:

 ```
 yarn hardhat compile